-Enlarged tonsils and adenoid is a very common problem faced by children in their preschool and teenage years and is known as Tonsillitis.
+Enlarged tonsil and adenoid is a very common problem faced by children in their preschool and teenage years and is known as Tonsillitis.
 According to the American Academy of Otolaryngology, almost every child in the United States experiences at least one episode of tonsillitis.

 There are generally three types of tonsils in kids:

 - Acute tonsillitis: These symptoms usually last 3 to 4 days but can last up to 2 weeks too.

 - Recurrent tonsillitis: This is when child get tonsillitis several times in a year.

 - Chronic tonsillitis: This is when child has a long term tonsilinfection.